IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 </script>
 ```

-There is a thorough example code snippet in the section further below (TODO add link?).
+For a more detailed code example, see [Example Integration Code and When to Pass DII to the UID2 SDK](#example-integration-code-and-when-to-pass-dii-to-the-uid2-sdk).

-Further documentation for the SDK can be found on [UID2 SDK for JavaScript Reference Guide](..%2Fsdks%2Fclient-side-identity.md).
+For more information about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).

 ### Using the UID2 Integration Environment